 How to Lose Belly Fat

-How to Lose Belly Fat.
-Psychology Fanatic article header image
+How to Lose Belly fat.
+Psychology Fanatic article feature image

 Belly fat, we all have it.
 Fat is an essential part of our human makeup.
 Until recent centuries, obesity was monopolized by royalty.
 Few people enjoyed the luxury of rich foods and limited exercise until the industrialization of the world.
 Obesity is now an epidemic.
 Comfort—once a luxury—is now an expectation.
 As our species enjoys the comforts of modern living, they also are ganging the mid-section bulge only the kings possessed.
 However, when we look in the mirror and the last thing we contemplate is royalty.
 We want to lose that belly fat.